l3r8yJ/l3r8yj.github.io/_posts/code/2022-09-03-encapsulation-right-understanding.md

 ---
-title: A proper understanding of encapsulation.
+title: A proper understanding of encapsulation
 layout: post
 date: '2022-09-03'
 last_modified_at: '2022-09-03'